easyuc/EasyUC/uc-dsl/examples/smc2/README.md

 the completely real functionality of `SMC.uc`.

 See the file [`easycrypt.project`](easycrypt.project) for the default provers and include paths for EasyCrypt scripts; this applies both when running EasyCrypt from the shell and within Emacs.
-The include path for `.uci` scripts is set via the [`.dir-locals.el`](.dir-locals.el) file; this only works within Emacs.
+The file [`ucdsl.project`](ucdsl.project) sets units checking as the default, but can also be used to set the include directories and pretty printer margin for `ucdsl`.

 A complete security proof for SMC2 involving the EasyCrypt code generated from `SMC2.uc` by the UC DSL translator is also contained in